Fact-checked by the CapitalLendingNews editorial team

 Will applying to multiple digital lenders hurt my credit score?

 Each full application triggers a hard inquiry, which temporarily reduces your FICO score by approximately 5–10 points.
-Most lenders allow a soft-pull pre-qualification check that does not affect your score — use this feature to compare offers before submitting a formal application.
+Most lenders allow a soft-pull pre-qualification check that does not affect your score, use this feature to compare offers before submitting a formal application.
+Never submit multiple full applications simultaneously.

 Are there digital loans specifically designed for freelance or gig workers?